Setting up Common Information

 "Service Types" are used to define (or categorize) the type of service that's being provided, and are primarily used for reporting purposes.
 This attribute is intended for waste brokers, and can be used on Service Records and Dispatch Tickets.

-You have the ability to filter by service type on the dispatch inquiry.
+You also have the ability to filter by service type on the dispatch inquiry.

 Common Examples: PICKUP, DROPOFF, SWITCH, SHIPMENT